Lown Center for Judaica Studies, 107

 Northeastern Illinois University, B.A.

-ExpertiseManagement of Jewish nonprofit organizations.
+ExpertiseManagement and governance of Jewish nonprofit organizations.

 |HRNS||237b||Organizational Behavior in Jewish Nonprofits|

 Rosen, Mark I. and Schwartz, Heidi.
 How Jews Choose: A Study of Early Childhood Decisions Among Jewish Parents in Greater Boston.
 Boston Combined Jewish Philanthropies: 2015.